Term Life Insurance Plans

 Term insurance plans are the least expensive ways of buying substantial life cover over a particular period of time.
 Unlike other life insurance plans, term insurance does not have any investment component or cash build up value.
 It only extends guaranteed level of premiums and a specific amount of coverage for a specific period of time.

-Key Features of Term Insurance Plans:
+Key Features of Term Insurance Policy:

 Term Insurance Plans are specifically designed to secure your family's core financial needs in case of death or uncertainty.
 According to the plan, family/dependents of the life insured is/are eligible for a lump sum amount in case of death or critical illness, if applied for, of the life insured and during the term of the policy.
 Such an insurance plan can help your family to have sound financial independence, even if you are not around.

-The key features of term insurance plans are:
+The key features of term policy are:

 - Policy Term: The minimum policy term is 5 years, with the maximum varying from 25 years to whole of life for equated monthly premium payments.
 For single premium payment policies, the policy term is 5 to 15 years.